carlestorru/web3-payment-app/truffle/README.md

 ## Commands

+> Note: install Truffle and use the commands is optional.
+This section is just as documentation and general information on how it works.
+The blockchain already has deployed the necessary smartcontracts for 3Pay application.
+This is just in case that you want to create, test or deploy smartcontracts.
 ### Install
-> Note: install Truffle is optional, because the blockchain already has deployed the necessary smartcontracts for 3Pay application.
-This is just in case that you want to create, test or deploy smartcontracts.

 In order to use the available Truffle commands you need to install it locally.
 ### `npm install -g truffle`